theunicornguild/PopoTheWorkerDocs/03_create_task/03_javascript_3_task_creation_form.md

-Before starting this, go [here](https://reactjs.org/docs/handling-events.html) and read about event handlers.
+### Event Handlers

+Event handlers are functions attached to certain events that might happen.
+One event is when the user clicks a button, for example.
+So an event handler is a function that runs when the user clicks a certain button.
+To learn more, go [here](https://reactjs.org/docs/handling-events.html) and read about event handlers.
 You'll need to know about event handlers to build this form.

 Make a new file in `Components/` called "`CreateTaskForm.js`".
 This component's state must store the title and details of the task the user is creating.
 So, write the following in the file: